prachetakadam23/Foodoko-Smart_restaurant_management_system/README.md

 5. Configure the Database

-    i.
-Open phpMyAdmin
+      - Open phpMyAdmin

-    ii.
-Create a new database
+      - Create a new database

             foodoko

-    iii.Import the SQL schema from:
+      - Import the SQL schema from

               /database/foodoko.sql

 6. Update Database Connection (if needed)